AndreeaDraghici/Shopping-Cart-Web/README.md

 ## Release History

-Version 1.0.1 - Second Version
+Version 1.0.1 - Second Version - Developed in 2023

   - Added normal and predictive search options.
   - Bug fixes on UI functionalities.
   - Added geolocation on About page.
   - Modify the layout.

-Version 1.0.0 - Initial Version
+Version 1.0.0 - Initial Version - Devloped in 2022
+  - Shooping cart

 ----